Neko 1.99.1

 See the relevant sections on the fluid and scalar initial conditions in the case file page for more details.

-The associated user functions for the fluid and/or scalar initial conditions can then be added to the user file.
+The associated user function for initial conditions must then be added to the user file.
 An example for the fluid taken from the advecting cone example, is shown below.

-We should also add of the following line in user_setup
+We should also add of the following lines in user_setup

 Enabling user defined source terms for the fluid and/or scalar is done by adding JSON Objects to the case.fluid.source_terms